roshanlam/SearchGar/ReadMe.md

 ## ToDo
 - [ ] Work on the actual search functionality
-- [ ] Work on the Login and SignUp Page
 - [ ] Access the user's google drive for reading and writing
 - [ ] Create a Folder with name SearchIt and create files to store information that the user chooses
 - [ ] Store User's Data in their google drive
 - [ ] Logo Design
-- [ ] Sucessfully Finish Working on Github Actions
+- [ x ] Sucessfully Finish Working on Github Actions
 - [ ] Share the finished version with the world (after merging it with [hammer](https://github.com/roshanlam/hammer))